 Producing Film and Television

 This module engages with the narrative histories of film and television, from their origins to the present day, a period involving many significant transitional moments in production histories.
-The module looks at the coming of sound, the rise and demise of the Hollywood studio system, and the emergence of the network system.
-It asks what transition means at different historical moments by raising questions such as: What are the industries producing at these moments and why?
-How are the industries doing this?
-How are cultural products marketed and distributed?
-The module introduces historical method and the idea of historiography.
+The module looks at the coming of sound, the rise and demise of the Hollywood studio system, and the emergence of the TV network system.
+It asks what transition means at different historical moments by raising questions such as: what are the industries producing at these moments, and how are cultural products marketed and distributed?
+The module also introduces historical method and the idea of historiography.
 It uses specific case examples and materials to examine the kinds of evidence used by film and television historians and the particular forms of knowledge produced.

 Consuming Film and Television

 This module asks questions surrounding the consumption—viewing and listening, in public and private environments including theatres, homes and more—of film, television and other screen media.
-It addresses different viewing contexts, including public spaces such as cinemas, private spaces such as homes, and emerging hybrid spaces.
-It also addresses international variations among viewing environments and experiences, along with censorship and other regulatory practices that relate to media consumption.
-To understand not only consumption environments but also media users, the module also investigates screen audiences, through historical as well as contemporary cases.
-Students completing the module gain an understanding of how screen media texts work as components of experiences dependent on consumption environments and on audiences’ attitudes, cultural backgrounds and other activities.
+It addresses viewing contexts including public spaces such as cinemas, private spaces such as homes, and emerging hybrid spaces.
+To understand not only consumption environments but also media users, the module also investigates constructions of screen audiences, through historical as well as contemporary cases.
+Students completing the module gain an understanding of how screen media offer components of experiences dependent on consumption environments and on audiences’ attitudes, cultural backgrounds and other activities.

 Reading Film and Television

-This module introduces students to formal aspects of screen narratives and the language of textual analysis, which will enable you to describe and ‘read’ film and television texts.
-It also sheds light on the people who work on the production of film/TV texts and some of the key features of their collaboration.
+This module introduces students to formal aspects of screen narratives and the language of textual analysis, enable students to ‘read’ and illuminate film and television texts.
+It also sheds light on the people who work on the production of film/TV texts and some of the key features of their collaboration in areas such as directing, cinematography, editing, production design, sound design and performance.

 Studying Film and Television